tanupoo/lorawan-ssas/README.md

 ## security considerations

-The address of mongodb to be bound should be 127.0.0.1.
+The end point of the mongodb should be 127.0.0.1.
 Otherwise, any user can be accessed into your mongodb from the Internel.
 For this application server,
 the port number of 80, 8080, or something like expectable ones